How to watch women’s basketball: WNBL, WNBA, Opals

 How to watch the WNBA in Australia

 The Women's National Basketball Association (WNBA) is composed of 12 teams, with the Seattle Storm currently the defending champions.
-For the 2019 season, the finals are scheduled to kick-off at the end of September.

 As far as coverage is concerned, SBS broadcasts one WNBA game per week during the regular season, as well as selected games from the first three rounds of the WNBA playoffs.
 Meanwhile, ESPN offers coverage of select WNBA games during the regular season, plus the WNBA playoffs and the WNBA finals.